jkempf42/kube-volttron/cluster-config/README.md

 	sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	sudo chown $(id -u):$(id -g) $HOME/.kube/config

-Create a shell script file on `gateway-node` in `kube-volttron/cluster-config` called `join.sh` with the first line `#! /bin/bash` and copy final `kubeadm join` command into it since we will use this shortly to join the `gateway-node` to the `central-node` control plane.

 #### Removing the taint on the control node prohibiting application workload deployment.